PFP NFT Rules

 Dynamic Scarcity Framework

-Note: Scarcity measures how rare a visual design is based on production numbers.
-This is different from Quality (Common/Fine/Rare/Epic/Legendary), which determines attribute strength and is fixed at mint time by the trait hash.
+Note: Design Scarcity measures how rare a visual design is based on production numbers.
+This is different from Trait Rarity (Common/Uncommon/Rare/Epic/Legendary), which is fixed by the first byte of the Trait Hash.

 Scarcity Calculation